jmdeleon/csv-schema-solr9/README.md

 Example custom Apache Solr 9.x core, compatible with Solr Cloud.
+Included Python indexing script for core.
 For use with Drupal Search API.